-If you starting a business or thinking about entrepreneurial ventures there are a variety of helpful resources available:
+If you are starting a business in the Yakima Valley or are thinking about entrepreneurial ventures, you will find that there is a variety of helpful resources available:

 We always suggest that entrepreneurs develop a business plan to guide their growth and operations.
-Our local small business development center (SBDC) has a Start Up Guidebook that helps orient you to the steps involved when launching a business.
+Our local small business development center (SBDC) can help orient you to the steps involved when launching a business.
 You can also visit our business plan page to get more help with developing a business plan.

 Most new businesses need to obtain a Washington state business license and a Unified Business Identification Number (UBI).
 In addition, certain business activities require special registration or agency authorization such as selling liquor, cigarettes, and lottery tickets.
 You can apply online for a Master Business License through the state Department of Revenue.

 If your business is located inside a City you will probably need a local business license.
 Check in with City Hall to determine costs and requirements.